Huzaifaaazhar/Data-Analysis-of-Online-Retail/README.md

 # Data Analysis of Online Retail

-Here’s a version of your README file formatted in paragraphs suitable for a GitHub repository:

----

-# Data Analysis Project

-## Overview

-Welcome to the Data Analysis Project repository.
 This project focuses on analyzing sales data from December 2010 to December 2011, with the goal of uncovering patterns and trends to guide strategic business decisions.
 The analysis encompasses data cleaning, descriptive analytics, statistical analytics, and the development of actionable insights.
 By leveraging these analyses, we aim to provide a comprehensive understanding of sales dynamics and customer behavior.

 ## Data Cleaning